solarsailer/matthieuoger.com/_posts/2013-07-01-firefox-os.md

 <blockquote class="twitter-tweet"><p><a href="https://twitter.com/search?q=%23FirefoxOS&amp;src=hash">#FirefoxOS</a> arrives this month in select markets!
 Celebrate the 1st smartphone powered completely by Web technologies! <a href="http://t.co/Mio0f4zctj">http://t.co/Mio0f4zctj</a></p>&mdash; Firefox (@firefox) <a href="https://twitter.com/firefox/statuses/351641840728023040">July 1, 2013</a></blockquote>

-I honestly don't get it :
+I honestly don't get it:

-* As a user, why should I care that my phone is using web technologies ?
-What is the benefit for **me** ?
+* As a user, why should I care that my phone is using web technologies?
+What is the benefit for **me**?

 * This is the main argument that I have heard about FirefoxOS.
 Not that it is fast, features-rich or with a huge ecosystem.
 Just that the OS was built with web technologies.
 Once again, why should I care ?
 It's a technical detail, not something that has any value for a consumer.